 Each Next State textile has been calibrated to produce the best colour, contrast, detail and final print outcome for artwork.
 Individual colours can take on a different appearance depending on the textile they are printed on.
 Some textiles can have a strong white point and others an oatmeal background, some are glossy and some matte.
 We recommend the Colour Chart you print is on the desired end use fabric.

-Printing a PANTONE chart on the Next State fabric of your choice will give you a colour map you can work off to predict final printed textile colour appearance.
+Printing a Next State Colour Chart on the fabric of your choice will give you a colour map you can work off to predict final printed colours.

-Select the fabric you wish to have a colour chart printed onto.
+Select the fabric you wish to have the colour chart printed onto.

 Create a new document using the Next State recommended file Set-up

 Try to create a file at the desired end scale.
 If you are designing a repeating tile and want it as a 30cm square work at that scale.

 In Illustrator or Photoshop you can use different colour tools to access colour values.
 If you double click on any of the colours in the swatch tool bar you are able to input colour values via the colour picker.